Actipro/WPF-Controls/Documentation/topics/syntaxeditor/text-parsing/advanced-text/line-commenting.md

 ## Uncommenting a Range of Text

-This code uses an [ICodeDocument](xref:ActiproSoftware.Text.ICodeDocument)'s current language's line commenter to uncomment a range of text from offset `0`-`10`:
+This code uses an [ICodeDocument](xref:ActiproSoftware.Text.ICodeDocument)'s current language's line commenter to uncomment a range of text from offsets `0` to `10`:

 ```csharp
 if (document.Language.LineCommenter != null) {